 This is an easy and simple homemade version of the famous Sam’s Club strawberry cake recipe, which includes a moist cake topped with whipped icing, juicy fresh strawberries, and a scrumptious strawberry glaze.

-A few years back, when I first took notice of these beautiful fresh strawberry cakes at Sam’s, I bought one and fell in love.
+If any of you shop at Sam’s Club on a regular basis, this strawberry cake will look very familiar because it’s my homemade version of their famous single-layer strawberry cake.
+I first took notice of their beautiful fresh strawberry cakes a few years back, so I bought one and fell in love.
 The cake is a simple one, nothing fancy, but the magic happens in the icing and topping.

 - Cake mix

-- Beautiful fresh strawberries
+- Fresh strawberries

 - Heavy whipping cream

 How to Make a Homemade Sam’s Club Strawberry Cake

 Start by preparing the cake according to the package directions.